iamchrissmith/checks-for-understanding/module-2/backend/week_two.md

 end
 ```

 Now how would you find the owner of the team with an id of 4?
-`Owner.team.name`
+`Team.find(4).owner.name`
 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.

 Students will have one teacher